-The amount of the periodical payment will reflect the heads of damage covered by the order and the needs of the individual claimant.
-The initial award is adjusted in future periods in line with changes to a specified index or survey.
+The amount of the periodical payment will reflect the level of the future economic loss covered by the order and the needs of the individual claimant.
+The initial award is adjusted in future periods in line with changes to a specified index or survey, as detailed below.

 The length of time a PPO specifies payments to continue will vary by head of damage.
 The claimant is generally eligible for future care costs for the remainder of their life.
 The payments in the order can be structured to reflect the changing needs of the claimant.
 An example is a stepped PPO: this will include a specified change to the award, at an identified future date.
 The change in payment amount could be to reflect the ageing of key carers, such as parents or spouses, or a greater need for care in old age.
-Economic loss or loss or earnings are likely to be paid up until retirement, or death if earlier.
+Economic loss or loss of earnings is likely to be paid up until retirement, or death if earlier.
 In cases where there is a fatality, periodical payments to dependants are likely to be set up until each dependant reaches a particular age.

-Where there is uncertainty in the future course of a condition there may be a variation order within the PPO, which allows claimants to seek additional payments if a pre-specified trigger event occurs as a result of the original accident.
+Where there is uncertainty in the future course of a condition, the PPO may be a variable order, which either allows claimants to seek additional payments if a pre-specified trigger event occurs as a result of the original accident or the potential to reduce the amount if the condition improves in a pre-specified way.
 This is different to a lump sum settlement alternative, where such protection is not usually part of the settlement.